Never Let Me Down: Never Let Me Down 2018

-Bowie considered the idea of re-recording tracks from Never Let Me Down almost immediately after meeting Gabrels in the late 1980s, but the guitarist talked him out of it.
+Bowie reportedly considered the idea of re-recording tracks from Never Let Me Down almost immediately after meeting Gabrels in the late 1980s, but the guitarist talked him out of it.
 Bowie contemplated it later in the 1990s and again in 2008, when he had engineer Mario J. McNulty remix "Time Will Crawl" for the self-selected collection of favourites, iSelect.
 The same mix was later included on the career-spanning compilation Nothing Has Changed (2014).
 At the time Bowie had said, "Oh, to redo the rest of that album".

-In 2018, two years after Bowie's death, the Parlophone label brought the artist's idea to fruition.
+In 2018, two years after Bowie's death, the Parlophone label brought the artist's idea to fruition as part of a box set release of Bowie's 1980s albums.
 Early that year, musicians including Gabrels, David Torn, Sterling Campbell, Tim Lefebvre, Nico Muhly and Laurie Anderson started recording in New York's Electric Lady Studios from January to March.
 Of these musicians, Torn, Campbell, Lefebvre and Gabrels were all selected by Bowie before he died to take a part in the project.
-In July 2018, it was announced that a new version of the album, titled Never Let Me Down 2018, would be released in October of that year.
-The album includes "newly 'remixed' artwork", unseen images from the original album's photo-shoot, and was released as part of the 2018 box set Loving the Alien (1983–1988).
+In July 2018, it was announced that a new version of the album, titled Never Let Me Down 2018, would be released in October of that year as part of the 2018 box set Loving the Alien (1983–1988).
+The album includes "newly 'remixed' artwork", unseen images from the original album's photo-shoot.

 McNulty used the experience of making the "Time Will Crawl" remix to influence his approach for producing this version of the album.
 He received the master tapes from the label and "kept all of Bowie's vocals", some of the original acoustic guitars, and "anything distinctive" about the song, such as Alomar's rhythm guitar on "Never Let Me Down" and Frampton's sitar on "Zeroes".
 He sent rough mixes, called "stems", to each musician as a baseline along with ideas of what they should record.
 Each musician recorded their parts separately, and were not typically in the studio together, although Torn and Gabrels did record together for one day at one point.
+He replaced all the drum machines with live drumming from Sterling Campbell.